-Element no. Element name
+Element no. Element name Comments (if applicable)

 F1 Electricity

 F2 Gas/oil

 Elements that require attention but are not serious or urgent

 These elements have defects that need repairing or replacing, but are not considered to be either serious or urgent.
 These elements must also be maintained in the normal way